-THE 25th of January opened windy and wet, though by no means cold.
-About one o'clock several of the trades, with pennons flying, and accompanied by three excellent brass bands, marched through the principal streets.
-Most of the shope were closed; and at the o'clock, the large dinner party, at which the Ervorst presided, and R. P. Adam, Esq. of Tour, officiated as croupier, assembled in the George Inn Hall.
-This was the gathering of the evening, as it was composed of the most respectable of our townsmen, and of numerous gentlemen from the country.
-The principal speakers at this meeting were the Croupier, Mr Alex Smith, AM, Rector of the Academy; Mr Wm.
-Gunnyon, and Mr Arabid.
-MrKay, author of a "History of Kulmarnock."
-Besides the principal dinner party, there were Stulmarnock.
-The Besides the principal dinner party, there were considered to the second of the Country o DUMBARTON A dinner was held here in the Elephant Hotel.
-The chair was filled by R. G. Mitchell, Eaq., Precutants Piscal, supported on the right by Provost Risk, and on the left by Mr T. M'Intoah.
-The duties of croupler were discharged by Dr B. M. Richard, Mr James Ure, and Mr Henry Adams.
-Besides this, there were several other festive gatherings in the burgh, in celebration of the centenary.
-CARSTAIRS.
+The 25th of January opened windy and wet, though by no means cold.
+About one o clock several of the trades, with pennons flying, and accompanied by three excellent brass bands, marched through the principal streets.
+Most of the shops were closed; and at five o'clock, the large dinner party, at which the Provost presided, and R. P. Adam, Eaq. of Tour, officiated as croupier, assembled in the George Inn Hall.
+This was the gathering of the evening, as it was composed of the most respectable of our townsmen, and of numerous genulemen from the country.
+The principal speakers at this meeting were the Croupier, Mr. Alex Smith, A.M., Rector of the Academy; Mr. Win.
+Gunnyon, and Mr. Archd.
+Mr.Kay, author of a "History of Klimarnock."
+Beaides the principal dimner party, there were various others in the imas in town, but that of the Young Menis United Liferary Societies was next in importance.
+These union and the prize was awarded to a young lad of the name of Hydop.
+The total adstatures, with a liberality highly creditable to them, did not stand aloof from the centenary rejoicings.
+As the night wore on the weather became rough, so that the natal day of the Ayrshire bard was as stormy in 1859 as it was on the ever-menorable 170s.
+DUMBARTON.